 The 21st Century Freedom Riders @ WLRN Studio (Miami, Florida)

-January 17, 2015 was Michelle Obama’s 50th birthday, a fact not missed by Allan
+January 17, 2015 was Michelle Obama’s 50th birthday, a fact known and mentioned by Allan.

 b/ dave. (originalnoise.org)

-Before their Art Deco Weekend performance, Allan and Doug played their first set together, that Thursday at WLRN (Miami PBS Radio) in Downtown Miami.
-Considering Martin Luther King Jr. Day fell on Art Deco Weekend, they chose to include “The World is a Ghetto” and “Change is Gonna Come” in the set.
+Allan and Doug played their first set together, that Thursday at WLRN (Miami PBS Radio) in Downtown Miami.
+Considering Martin Luther King Jr. Day fell during the weekend, they chose to include “The World is a Ghetto” and “Change is Gonna Come” in their first playing of “The Bridge.”

 In attendance, was a small group (maybe 25) who already knew Allan, and expected a Nat King Cole-style set of straight-ahead jazz.
-Allan and the band delivered the jazz, but to everyone’s pleasant surprise, stretched out into what is now considered the inaugural performance of “The Bridge.”
+Allan and the band delivered the jazz, but to everyone’s pleasant surprise, stretched out into what was the first performance of “The Bridge.”

 Georgia Congressman John Lewis — On the 50th anniversary of the “Bloody Sunday” march across the Edmund Pettus Bridge in Selma, Alabama (March 7, 1965), march organizer John Lewis, who himself was assaulted, re-visits the bridge and talks to Bob Schieffer on CBS’ Face the Nation.